 After a few months out to write Exploring Worship for Mowbrays, I was invited by Save the Children to run their resettlement programme for Vietnamese Refugees.

-We established a network of fourteen reception centres from Montrose in Aberdeenshire to Hothfield in Kent and a residential school at Bingley, Yorks.
+We established a network of fourteen reception centres, from Montrose in Aberdeenshire to Hothfield in Kent, and a residential school at Bingley, Yorks.
 We had three main aims: to keep our reception centres small, average 80 residents with a staff of five; to get the buildings for nothing; to train Vietnamese staff to take over the programme.
-After 18 months, with the blessing of SCF and the Home Office, we set up Refugee Action in which Julia, my wife, and I are still involved.
+After 18 months, with the blessing of SCF and the Home Office, we set up Refugee Action in which Julia, my wife, and I were involved as trustees until 2016.

 Regional offices were set up in London, Derby, Cambridge and Edinburgh with a Head Office in Derby.
 Lord Pratab Chitnis of the Rowntree Social Services Trust, was Chairman of Trustees.
 Projects included establishing mid-

 In 1983 I was invited by Satish Kumar, now editor of Resurgence and living in the North Devon village of Hartland, to run an alternative secondary school.
-I was Head Teacher of the Small School for eleven years and wrote an account of the first five in Inventing a School.
+I was Head Teacher of the Small School, Hartland, for eleven years and wrote an account of the first five in Inventing a School.
 Naturally arts and crafts played a large part in the curriculum.
 At the same time Julia and I bought a derelict barn and cowshed with two acres of land.
 With the help of a local workman, who undertook the septic tank, the stonework and the roof we were able to move in after five months.
 By that time I had become a dab hand at carpentry, plumbing, wiring and rendering.